Jim Jontz: Early life and education

 He was born in Indianapolis, Indiana, in 1951.
 He graduated at the age of 17 from North Central High School in Washington Township in Indianapolis.

 Jontz began his collegiate studies at Williams College and transferred to Indiana University Bloomington, where he graduated with honors (Phi Beta Kappa) in less than three years with a degree in geology.
 He was active in Crisis Biology and lobbied on behalf of a host of environmental causes while a student on the IU Bloomington campus.
 Despite a heavy study load, and involvement in student government and extra curricular affairs, Jontz co-founded the Indiana Public Interest Research Group as a Senior working project.
 He obtained a master's degree in history from Butler University, and graduated from Valparaiso University School of Law during his third term as State Representative.
 He also took graduate courses at Purdue University, West Lafayette, Indiana.

 Early political career

 His political career began in 1974, sparked by his opposition to a dam-building project in Central Indiana.
-Running for a seat in the Indiana House of Representatives against the dam's sponsor, House Majority Leader John Guy, he was elected at age 22 - the second youngest person to serve in the Indiana House at the time - by a margin of only two votes.
+Running for a seat in the Indiana House of Representatives against the dam's sponsor, House Majority Leader John Guy, he was elected at age 22 - the second youngest person to serve in the Indiana House at the time - by a margin of only two votes in a major upset.
 He was reelected five more times in a heavily Republican district, even after the Republican-controlled legislature made it even more Republican on paper after the 1980 census.
 He was elected to the Indiana Senate in 1984, where he served for only two years before being elected to the U.S. House.